New: Toggle interventions here

 The Satellite's First Clue

-Technical Methodology: Surgical Spectral Recovery
+Technical Methodology: Surgical Spectral Recovery (For Data Geeks Only)

 The satellite confirmed what farmers could see: the trees were vibrantly healthy.
 In fact, NDVI was actually +2.9% higher than the 10-year historical average.